CEDU: Program and practices

-During intake, which occurred upon a teenager's arrival to a CEDU program, children were strip searched by staff and upper school residents, placed in generic clothing after their belongings were taken away, and made to sign a contract consenting to CEDU's agreements.
 The three most emphasized agreements were no sex, no drugs, and no violence, yet there were agreements for every part of life, including timed showers, the way hair was worn, and the way people must speak.
 There were restrictions on clothing items, brand names, rock star imagery, wearing black, major league sports team logos and luxury brands were banned.
 Violators would be sent to the Ascent Wilderness Program located in Ruby Ridge, Idaho, which was CEDU's version of a six-week boot camp, or placed on a "restriction", which included emotional growth writing assignments, humiliating yourself in front of others, manual labor, isolation, "bans" or forbidding a teenager to speak to, look at, or be acknowledged by peers, and sometimes "bans" from singing, smiling, reading, learning, drawing, and being touched.
-Punishments also consisted of individual programs, like binding someone's eyes and ears so that they were forced to live like Hellen Keller, or feminine programs where girls were forced to dress up and act feminine, or boy bans, where girls where not permitted to interact with boys.
+Punishments also consisted of individual programs, like binding someone's eyes and ears so that they were forced to live like Helen Keller (who was blind and deaf), or feminine programs where girls were forced to dress up and act feminine, or boy bans, where girls where not permitted to interact with boys at all.

 To receive a diploma from CEDU High School the students were required to complete 232 units.
 Diplomas were accredited by the Western Association of School and Colleges.
 Diplomas were not a requirement for graduating the 2.5 year CEDU program.
 Diplomas contained falsified credits, such as speech credits for weekly raps.
 CEDU did not provide legitimate high school courses.
 Often classes had no text books, and children were only allowed to participate as a privilege, which was often revoked.
 Many children returned home to resume high school.

-History

-Original CEDU period (1967–1985)

-CEDU was founded by Merle "Mel" Wassermann and his wife Brigette Wasserman, in their Palm Springs home.
-Wasserman was a furniture salesman and had been involved with sponsoring people undertaking the Synanon program.
-CEDU was initially based in Reche Canyon on a working ranch.
-In 1968, there were 28 people living on the ranch under the guidance of Wassermann, ranging from 13 to 24 years old.
-However, despite the fact that they were working on the ranch, they were not receiving any payment for their labor.
-CEDU had been given non-profit status and actively solicited donations.

-In September 1968, CEDU faced a setback when county planners denied their ranch a permit for public use.
-This decision meant that the program would have to find a new location to continue its operations.